MoinDalvs/EXCELR_Data_Analyst_SQL_Assignment_Part2/README.md

         where Grade regexp 'First';

 -- b.
 How many students have obtained distinction? [table: students]

+	select *
+		from (  select *,
+			       CASE
+				   WHEN marks BETWEEN 40 AND 49.99 THEN 'Third CLass' WHEN marks BETWEEN 50 AND 59.99 THEN 'Second CLass' WHEN marks BETWEEN 60 AND 79.99 THEN 'First CLass' WHEN marks BETWEEN 80 AND 100 THEN 'Distinction' ELSE 'Failed'
+				END as Grade
+			 From students ) as ss
+				where ss.grade = 'First Class';

+### Another Approach

     select count(Grade) as 'Students graduated with Distinction' from students